CCI-MOC/xdmod-cntr/XdmodAID.md

 recent entry.
 Although, on the surface this seems reasonable, there are some problems with it.
 To pull from the most recent one will require a sorting (an order by) which creats and writes a virtual table to perform the sort and then to return the first record.
-Furthermore, we would have to a query for each hierarchy_id in the hierarchy table.
+Furthermore, we would have to query for each hierarchy_id in the hierarchy table.
 I rejected this as the best way to speed this up is to refactor the code to have an aforemented table dedicated to the currently active items.